Walter Tevis

-Life and career
+Early life

 Tevis was born in San Francisco, California, in 1928 to Anna Elizabeth "Betty" (née Bacon) and Walter Stone Tevis, an appraiser, growing up in the Sunset District, across the street from Golden Gate Park.
 His sister, Betty, was born in 1925.

-He developed a rheumatic heart condition, so his parents placed him in the Stanford Children's Convalescent home (and given heavy doses of phenobarbital), for a year, during which time they returned to Kentucky, where the Tevis family had been given an early land grant in Madison County.
+He developed a rheumatic heart condition, so his parents placed him in the Stanford Children's Convalescent home (where he was given heavy doses of phenobarbital), for a year, during which time they returned to Kentucky, where the Tevis family had been given an early land grant in Madison County.
 Walter traveled across country alone by train at age 11 to rejoin his family in Kentucky.
 He made friends with Toby Kavanaugh, a fellow high school student, and learned to shoot pool in the Kavanaugh mansion in Lawrenceburg.
 In the library there, he read science fiction for the first time.
 They remained lifelong friends.
 Kavanaugh later became the owner of a pool room in Lexington, which would have an impact on Tevis's writing.

-Near the end of World War II, the 17-year-old Tevis served in the Pacific Theater as a Navy carpenter's mate on board the USS Hamilton.
+Tevis joined the Navy on his seventeenth birthday.
+He became a carpenter's mate, serving on the USS Hamul in Okinawa.

-After his discharge, he graduated from Model Laboratory School in 1945.
+After his discharge, he graduated from Model Laboratory School in Kentucky in 1945.
 He entered the University of Kentucky, where he received B.A.
 (1949) and M.A.
 (1954) degrees in English literature and studied with A. B. Guthrie Jr., the author of The Big Sky.
 While a student there, Tevis worked in a pool hall and published a story about pool written for Guthrie's class.
 He later attended the Iowa Writers' Workshop, where he received an MFA in creative writing in 1960.

 After graduation, Tevis wrote for the Kentucky Highway Department.
 He taught classes in fields from the sciences and English to physical education in small-town Kentucky high schools in Science Hill, Hawesville, Irvine, and Carlisle.
 He also taught at Northern Kentucky University, the University of Kentucky, and Southern Connecticut State University.

 Tevis taught English literature and creative writing at Ohio University in Athens, Ohio, from 1965 to 1978, where he was named University Professor.
 Tevis was a member of the Authors Guild.